SCOPE OF WORKS

 - Insertion of a 355mm SDR 21 carrier pipe inside the steel case and grout

-- A laser guided boring machine (GBM) was used to undertake and complete a successful pilot bore on grade and within 25mm tolerance agreed at design stage.
-The GBM was also used to pull the pilot tubes during the augering and steel insertion process to ensure the pilot tubes were kept under constant tension to avoid sag in the bore hole.
+A laser guided boring machine (GBM) was used to undertake and complete a successful pilot bore on grade and within 25mm tolerance agreed at design stage, and a conventional auger boring machine was used to install the steel enveloper and the secondary PE enveloper pipe.

-This bore presented numerous challenges from the onset – not only was it a grade critical 120 metre case bore in sand but it was also located in water charged tidal affected ground.
-UEA commenced the pilot bore with the client’s representative on site along with their designers.
-Part way through the bore two very large 1.5 metre diameter storm drains were encountered.
-The bore was redesigned in order to miss these previously unknown services, resulting in a grade change and UEA lowering the GBM launch pit by an additional two metres.
+This bore presented numerous challenges from the onset – not only was it a grade critical installation, but it was also located in tidal affected ground.
+UEA decided to undertake the pilot bore with the GBM from the normal position – downstream shooting uphill.
+This technique enabled UEA to guarantee grade accuracy by using the GBM to pull the pilot tubes whilst installing the steel case.

+Part of the way through the bore, two very large 1.5 metre diameter storm drains were encountered.
+The bore was re-designed in order to miss these previously unknown services, resulting in a grade change and UEA lowering the launch pit by an additional two metres.